 Since it’s easy for the investor, it’s easy to control where your money goes.
 You can make the decision to add or remove different stocks from your basket.

 Another benefit to baskets is the fact that you you can track the basket as a whole instead of individual stocks.
-Since there are about 15 stocks in each basket, that's a whole lot more handy than having to check 15 stocks every time (find out when to use a stock loss vs stop limit order when trading).
+Since there are about 15 stocks in each basket, that’s a whole lot more handy than having to check 15 stocks every time.

 Can an individual implement basket trading by themselves?
 Maybe to an extent but not in the full definition of the basket trade.
 Since a basket typically holds around 15 stocks, it might not be feasible for the individual.